jhvanderschee/hugocodex/content/add-ons/breadcrumbs.md

 </div>
 ```

-Note that I have added an example on how to manually replace/change certain titles.
+Note that I have added an example on how to manually replace/change certain titles (here: posts > blog).

 [/expand]